ProjetPP/Documentation/data-model.md

 The currently only existing type is:

-### triplet
+### triple

-A triplet has three attributes:
+A triple has three attributes:

-* `subject`: what the triplet refers to
+* `subject`: what the triple refers to
 * `predicate`: denotes the relationshift between the subject and the object
-* `object`: what property of the subject the triplet refers to
+* `object`: what property of the subject the triple refers to

-When one of those item (generally the object) is the expected answer, it is set as `null` in the triplet.
+When one of those item (generally the object) is the expected answer, it is set as `null` in the triple.

 Example: for the question “What is the birth date of George Washington?” could

 ```
-{"type": "triplet", "subject": "George Washington",
+{"type": "triple", "subject": "George Washington",
 "predicate": "birth date", "object": null}
 ```